cs1302uga/cs1302-tutorials/lambda/lambda.rst

 The ``Runnable`` interface is considered a *functional interface* since it has one abstract method, ``run``, that doesn't match a method in the ``Object`` class.
-To implement this interface, you might define a class:
+To implement this interface, you might define a class, create an object of that class elsewhere, then call the object's ``run`` method:

 .. code:: java